puraminy/ibmss/README.md

 ### How to enter a nod

-Since 'okay' is supposed a common nod, you can press the <Right> arrow key to enter it and then you can press the <Down> arrow key again to move to the next sentence.
-To enter other nods, you need to press the <Left> arrow key and select a Nod from a list.
+Since `okay` is supposed the common nod, you can press the `<Right>` arrow key to enter it and then you can press the `<Down>` arrow key again to move to the next sentence.
+To enter other nods, you need to press the `<Left>` arrow key and select a Nod from a list.
 In any window or section press q to exit that section.

 ## Comments